dominiika/Chess-app-Flask-API/README.md

 ### Usage

-1. To list all the available moves for a particular figure at a particular field, type an URL using the following pattern:
+1. To list all the available moves for a particular figure at a particular field, type a URL using the following pattern:

 ```
 http://localhost:5000/api/v1/{chess-figure}/{current-field}